jayo78/win-backdoor/README.md

 currently developing

+### UPDATE: started working on a crypter, as of now it only encrypts a section within a PE file.
+Working on runtime decryption.

 ## Description
 This is a Remote Access Trojan tool developed as a fun project to learn about malware and evasion.
 To communicate with the bot once executed on the target system, you must use a tool like